 Basecamp is a long-standing player in the team collaboration software market.
 Its formula is tried and tested, and allows you to break up work into separate projects.
 Each Basecamp project contains everything related to the work at hand.
 Its message boards are designed to be clear, so you can always find what you want when you need it.
 To-do lists, file sharing, scheduling and ‘Campfire’ chat features make it an all-rounder.

 A good online hub for team collaboration, but misses some features such as Gantt charts and assigning task priority levels.

 Nifty styles itself as a collaboration hub that helps you manage your projects, tasks and communications in one place, with timelines and workload tools that align your team and clients around what needs to happen next.
 Nifty’s Milestones functionality is a timeline for project sprints and goals, and progress is automated as associated tasks are completed.
-Discussion boards and customizable project screens help create a personalized feel, suited to your own team’s workflow.
+Discussion boards and customisable project screens help create a personalised feel, suited to your own team’s workflow.

 From $39 per month for up to 10 users.

 A solid all-rounder for task and project management, and team collaboration.

 Infinity provides a set of tools designed to help teams work more efficiently across multiple projects.
 You can sort workloads into different folders, view them in boards and calendars and organise tasks using custom attributes.
 By connecting Infinity to GetBusy via a Zapier integration new folders, boards, tasks and any updates will be automatically synced.